brooklynrail/brooklynrail-platform/content/events/2024/05/revisiting-studies-into-darkness-pt-iii.md

 title: "Revisiting Studies into Darkness: Aberrating the Image, Archives as Surveillance"
 deck: Featuring Maya Jeffereis and Ayanna Dozier
-summary: Artist Maya Jeffereis joins Rail contributor Ayanna Dozier for a conversation presented in partnership with our friends at the Vera List Center for Art and Politics.
+summary: Artist Maya Jeffereis joins artist Ayanna Dozier for a conversation presented in partnership with our friends at the Vera List Center for Art and Politics.
 people:
   - person: maya-jeffereis
   - person: ayanna-dozier